TheBIPM/SI-Reference-Point-generation-scripts/docs/SI_Reference_Point.md

 The list of kinds of quantity will gradually be extended to cover all the quantities included in the BIPM key comparison database (KCDB).

-To increase interoperability, authoritative external digital references for the listed quantities should be built in (such as from the the [e-ILV](https://cie.co.at/e-ilv), the [IEV](https://electropedia.org/), and the [IUPAC Gold Book](https://goldbook.iupac.org/).
-Currently this has been done for just a few of the quantities, as examples.
+To increase interoperability, authoritative external digital references for the listed quantities should be built in (such as from the [e-ILV](https://cie.co.at/e-ilv), the [IEV](https://electropedia.org/), and the [IUPAC Gold Book](https://goldbook.iupac.org/).
+Currently, this has been done for just a few of the quantities, as examples.
 The ongoing task to identify appropriate external references for the quantities will be carried out in collaboration with the subject experts in the CIPM’s Consultative Committees.

 ### Acknowlegements